AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_release_notes_rn.md

 This page provides release notes for the Agora React Native Chat SDK.

+## v1.0.7

+v1.0.7 was released on September 7, 2022.

+#### Compatibility changes

+The `unSubscribe` method is renamed `unsubscribe`.

+#### New features

+- Adds the `setConversationExtension` method to set the conversation extension information.
+- Adds the `insertMessage` method to insert a message.
+- Adds the `deleteMessagesBeforeTimestamp` method to delete messages before a specified timestamp.
+- Adds the `getThreadConversation` method to get a specified thread conversation or create the thread conversation if the conversation does not exist.
+- Adds the `isChatThread` attribute to `ChatConversation` to check whether a conversation is a thread conversation.
+- Adds `ChatPushManager` for the push notification configuration.
+- Adds `ChatPushConfig` for the Firebase Cloud Messaging (FCM) configuration.
+- Adds the `pushConfig` method in `ChatOptions` for the push initialization configuration.
+- Adds the `updatePushConfig` method in `ChatClient` for the push configuration update.

+#### Improvements

+- Upgraded the native SDKs (Android and iOS) to v1.0.7.
+- Made the listener methods optional.
+- Updated the release script.
+- Updated the demo.

+#### Issues fixed

+JSON paring error of the `type` field in several methods.

 ## v1.0.6

 v1.0.6 was released on July 22, 2022.